andrewrannells/congenial-waffle/README.md

 ♫ * . other than that i dont really mind who ints ! c+h is fine with me ^_^ i also dont really care if u cover me unless ur doing it to make me mad lol

-♫ * . i do fictkin characters, but i am NOT a irl . i say " literally me " as a joke , i am not a irl .
+♫ * . i do kin characters, but i am NOT a irl . i say " literally me " as a joke , i am not a irl .

 ♫ * . dont take what i say too seriously , and feel free to ask me to use tone tags ! ill use them if you need them / ask :P